techidaily/site-android-transfer/source/_posts/top-5-from-poco-f5-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 keywords: transfer from Poco F5 5G to iphone,transfer from android to ipad,transfer from Poco F5 5G to android,transfer from Poco F5 5G to ipad,transfer from android to pc,transfer from android to iphone
 thumbnail: https://thmb.techidaily.com/6b70f639163cfe01d6518c08ef2693a5f686b7373d5c47d7a53f258bef450907.jpg
 ---

+## Top 5 from Poco F5 5G to iPhone Contacts Transfer Apps and Software

+A lot of people switch from Poco F5 5G to iPhone due to numerous reasons.
+For example, switch to the latest iPhone 15.
+Whenever we move from one smartphone to another, the first thing we do is transfer our contacts.
+Thankfully, plenty of Android to iPhone contacts transfer software can help you do the same.
+By taking the assistance of these readily available apps, you can move your data from one smartphone to another in no time.
+This guide will make you familiar with the 5 best **Android to iPhone contacts transfer** apps and software.
+Read on and learn more about these solutions.

 <!-- affiliate ads begin -->
 <span id="1982485">